Thank you for reading our post, please rate this article at the end.

 Wheel locks are one of the most accessible devices for stopping theft.
 These are more popularly known as clamshell locks than Wheel locks.
 The lock arm wraps around your trailer wheel and is shaped like a clamshell that protects the wheels from easy access.
 You will see different types and models of wheel locks that grab the wheels from the back or front.

 We prefer clamshell-shaped locks.
 Why?
 They prevent the thief from driving the boat trailer away.
 Even if they do, the tire will puncture, making their heist fail.
-We have used the Mophorn 2 pieces, Wheel Lock, for our Tandem Axle Aluminum 8600.
+We have used the Mophorn 2-piece Wheel Lock for our Tandem Axle Aluminum 8600.

-You can get a solid wheel locker for between $40 to $200.
+You can get a solid wheel locker for between $40 $200.
 A ratchet set is a must for installing these locks.
-First, you have to open the adapters and position them in the midsection of the tire; after taking the screws, you have to align them.
+First, open the adapters and position them in the midsection of the tire.
+Then, take the screws and align them.
 After aligning it, you can install it using screws and the rather.

 Now, you’re done.

 This will allow us to cover the wheelchains and pull them upwards.
-Place the plastic cables lock side to side, and the bottom cable to the bottom click.
+Position the plastic cables lock side to side, and align the bottom cable with the bottom click.

 Most wheel chains cost under $50, but if you carry heavy-duty boats and canoes, you’ll need more vital chains that cost above $100.